+CBD oil is legal in certain countries and for certain reasons, such as for medicinal use.
 Its ubiquity can make it easy to believe CBD oil is legal around the world, however that is not the case.

 CBD is one of several compounds derived from the cannabis plant.
 Unlike, its infamous counterpart THC, the psychoactive compound derived from cannabis, CBD has no psychoactive effects and is not addictive.
 In other words, THC gets you high, whereas CBD doesn’t.

 THC, the main ingredient in marijuana is illegal in most places.
 In the UK, THC is a controlled substance under the Misuse Drugs Act 1971.

 However, laws and guidelines around CBD are less clear and vary more from place to place around the world.